-My research broadly focuses on (1) understanding vertebrate life history and ecology and (2) using this information to guide conservation and management decisions on population, species, or community levels.
-I use ecological and natural history data to answer hypotheses related to disturbance ecology, thermal ecology, population connectivity, reintroduction ecology, and impacts of natural or anthropogenic stressors on reptile, amphibian, or avian populations.
-I am in the process of developing local research projects in Mississippi as well as projects at Kaxil Kiuic, the Millsaps Biocultural Preserve in Yucatan, Mexico.
+My research broadly focuses on (1) understanding vertebrate life history and ecology and (2) using this information to guide conservation and management decisions.
+I use ecological and natural history data to answer hypotheses related to thermal ecology, behavioral ecology, population connectivity, reintroduction ecology, and impacts of natural or anthropogenic stressors on reptile, amphibian, or avian populations.
+I also conduct species status surveys for rare reptile and amphibian species.
+To learn more about my current or past research, go to my research page.

-If you are a student interested in working in the lab or wish to collaborate on a project, please contact me at email@example.com.
+If you have any questions or wish to collaborate on a project, please contact me at email@example.com.

 -Six papers published in the Graptemys special issue of Chelonian Conservation and Biology (along with many co-authors!).

 -Co-authored paper on hormone profiles and reproduction in Diamondback Terrapins from Louisiana accepted in the journal Amphibian & Reptile Conservation.

 -Two natural history notes published in Herpetological Review.

 - Five manuscripts accepted for publication in an upcoming special Graptemys issue of Chelonian Conservation and Biology.

 - Reddish Egret nesting ecology paper accepted in the journal Waterbirds.